jwilger/freepg_guide/en/01-Introduction/03-Basic-Order-of-Play.md

 characters and a Game Master to build the encounters).
-To start off, the players must agree on what type of adventure they wish to play, be it a dungeon crawl, infiltrating a wizard's tower, comic book style superheroes defending a city, modern spies gathering intel on enemy forces, or futuristic soldiers capturing an alien spacecraft; FReePG is up to the task of supporting all of these.
+To start off, the players must agree on what type of adventure they wish to play, be it a dungeon crawl, infiltrating a wizard's tower, comic book style superheroes defending a city, modern spies gathering intelligence on enemy forces, or futuristic soldiers capturing an alien spacecraft; FReePG is up to the task of supporting all of these.

 Once the type of game is decided, the GM should help each player create a character according to the rules in the [Player